type : Valid

 Statically guaranteed invalid result handling

-In a language with higher kinds, a Validator
+In a language with higher kinds, a Validator can be written to use whichever

 result handling makes most sense by using an appropriate type constructor for

-decides what result handing is required.
+f.
+The type of f decides what result handing is required.

-also allows validation to be performed in an effectful
+A polymorphic f also allows validation to be performed in an effectful

 context, though that can reduce the strength of the guarantee depending on what